Who is ready for a fun Family Friendly Mardi Gras Party?

 - Powdered Sugar

-Note: ingredient quantities depend entirely on the number of guest you expect.
-We used about half of a bag of powdered sugar to coat 30 cut up biscuits.
+Note: ingredient quantities depend entirely on the number of guests you expect.
+We used about half of a bag of powdered sugar to coat 30 cut-up biscuits.

 Cut each biscuit into quarters.